COCER2315/Rock-Paper-Scissors-2.0/README.md

 ## Rock Paper Scissors 2.0

-# Work in Progress
+In Progress

-- added new features to the classic game to give it new life
+# added new features to the classic game to give it new life

 # Main New Features
 - Randomly grants the user assistance(referred to as magic in program)